Academic Program Review (APR)

 CTL Support for Undergraduate Learning Outcomes Assessment

-CTL aims to provide meaningful and relevant evidence of student learning at the program level to foster data-driven continuous improvement of the curriculum.
-Leveraging staff expertise in pedagogical best practices, CTL helps departments develop action plans to further enhance student learning experiences based on the findings of this focused inquiry process.
+CTL supports departments in analyzing meaningful, direct evidence of student learning to foster data-driven continuous improvement of the curriculum.
+Leveraging staff expertise in pedagogical best practices, CTL helps departments develop action plans to enhance student learning experiences based on the findings of this focused inquiry process.

 As described in the APR Guide, a partnership with CTL in learning outcomes assessment addresses several fundamental questions that guide departmental conversations on teaching and learning, such as: